Is Solar Worth It in Delaware? (2023 Homeowner's Guide)

 - Delaware ranks 41st in the country for solar installations*

-- The average cost of electricity is 12.56 cents per kilowatt-hour**
+- The average electricity rate is 12.56 cents per kilowatt-hour**

 - The average solar payback period is 12 years***